alem-platform/backend/RSSHub/README.md

 ## Guidelines from Author

-- Start with a single feed and CLI command
+- Start with a single RSS feed and a CLI command to fetch it
-- Implement an aggregate mechanism that listens to RSS feeds
+- Implement an aggregate mechanism with a background ticker
-- Add Redis caching
+- Add a worker pool to process feeds concurrently
-- Implement PostgreSQL saving and create migrations
+- Use PostgreSQL for storage and apply database migrations
-- Set up Elasticsearch logging
+- Add Redis for optional caching of recent articles
-- Build Docker Compose
+- Build a `docker-compose.yml` for local development
-- Finalize with Kibana dashboard
+- Finish with basic tests for fetch and parse logic

-Here are a few RSS feeds to get you started:
+Here are a few RSS feeds to try:

 - TechCrunch: `https://techcrunch.com/feed/`
 - Hacker News: `https://news.ycombinator.com/rss`

 ## Additionally _(\*not necessarily)_

-For your own development:
+For your own development _(Future features)_:

-- You can add multiple users and everyone can subscribe to certain news and also add REST API.
+- You can add multiple users and everyone can subscribe to certain news.

-- You can take the RSS feed reading and parsing mechanism to a separate service and add it to `docker compose` services and communicate with it using different protocols (HTTP/GRPC)
+- You can add a Web API for external access.
+- You can add a Telegram Bot for notifications of new articles,

 ## Support